robclu/ParHaplo/README.md

 * __CUDA__: Parallel implementation using CUDA, capable of running on Nvidia graphics cards.
 * __Xeon Phi__: Parallel implementation capable of running on the Xeon Phi.

+## Languages

+C++ (11) is used for all implementations.
+The Nvidia CUDA API is used for the CUDA implementation

 #Organisation

 The repository is structured as follows: